-If someone had told me 5 years ago that I would fly to Dubai I would have laughed and replied “What the hell would I want in Dubai?”
+If someone had told me 5 years ago that I would fly to Dubai I would have laughed & replied with something like “What the hell would I want in Dubai?”
 Well, after some research where I could take a short winter break without taking out a second mortgage I decided that I would indeed fly to Dubai for a week.
-I didn’t regret it, if I regretted anything then it was that I didn’t book for two.
+I didn’t regret it, if I regretted anything then it was that I didn’t book for two weeks.
 This city is well worth taking a closer look at.
 Built on the southeast coast of the Persian Gulf Dubai is one of seven emirates that make up the United Arab Emirates (UAE).
 The climate in winter is bearable at around 30°C during the day.
-Summer is a different matter soaring to around 47-48°C in July and August and being extremely humid to make matters even worse.
+Summer is a different matter soaring to around 47-48°C in July & August with extreme humidity making matters even worse.

-Although being Islamic Dubai is in comparison to the other Emirates pretty liberal on the surface at least.
-Alcohol can be consumed in hotel annexes and bars but not in public.
-Kissing in public is also strictly forbidden and can result in deportation.
-Photographers too have to be very careful where they direct their lenses as photographing Muslim women is no go as is shooting government buildings, the airport or buildings belonging to the royal family.
+Although Islamic Dubai is in comparison to the other Emirates pretty liberal on the surface at least.
+Alcohol can be consumed in hotel annexes & bars but not in public.
+Kissing in public is also strictly forbidden & can result in deportation.
+Photographers too have to be very careful where they direct their lenses as photographing Muslim women for example is no go as is the shooting of government buildings, the airport or buildings belonging to the royal family.
 Otherwise you shouldn’t have any problems at all.
-I wasn’t forbidden once from taking a picture, on the contrary, many are proud to show off their city.
+I wasn’t forbidden once from taking a picture, on the contrary, many are proud to show off their modern city.

-Arabian culture isn’t everybody’s cup of tea but I thoroughly enjoyed my stay and would like to return maybe in five years time to document the development of this fascinating modern oasis.
+Arabian culture isn’t everybody’s cup of tea but I thoroughly enjoyed my stay & would like to return maybe in five years time to document the development of this fascinating modern desert oasis.

 Ethnically speaking only 15% of Dubai’s population are actually Arab UAE Nationals, the rest being expats that have lived for generations in the country or were born there.
 Around 85% of these expats are Asian with over 50% originating from India and some 15% from Pakistan.
 Other religious beliefs are also accepting and Dubai has large Christian, Hindu, Sikh, Buddhist and other religious communities residing in the city.
 Outside the city is a different matter though.